hantsy/seam3-mail-demo/readme.md

 		.to("user@test.com")
 		.send();

+Everything works well.

- But when you try to send an email from jsf pages, the page will be blocked when the email is being sent.
+But if you try to send an email from jsf pages, the page will be blocked when the email is being sent.

 EJB 3.1 provides a simple way to execute asynchronous action.
 You can simply create a `@Stateless` EJB and put the logic in a `@Asynchronous` method.
-But when you try to use @Asynchronous and CDI together, it does not work.
+But unfortunately  when you try to use @Asynchronous and CDI together, it does not work.

+JMS provides standard asynchronous processing capability for Java EE, Seam3 also includes a JMS module.

 ##Send email asynchronously with JMS

 Seam 3 also provides a JMS module which simplify JMS and CDI integration, we can utilize JMS to process the asynchronous work.

 Configure the JMS connection factory in your *META-INF/seam-beans.xml*.

   	<jmsi:JmsConnectionFactoryProducer>
 		<ee:modifies />